BernardoS/bernardos.github.io/src/docs/home.md

-# Hi there, I'm Bernardo!
+# Hi there, I'm Bernardo

-> No I'll not fix your computer! not joking! - said every computer scientist ever...